zpz/mpservice/docs/mpserver.rst

 ======

-The "interface" and "scheduling" code of `Server` runs in the "main process".
+The "interface" and "scheduling" code of :class:`Server` runs in the "main process".
 Two usage patterns are supported, namely making (concurrent) individual calls to the service to get individual results, or flowing a potentially unlimited stream of data through the service to get a stream of results.
 The first usage supports a sync API and an async API.

-On the top level is `Server`.
-Pass a `Servlet`, or `SequentialServlet` or `EnsembleServlet` into a `Server`, which handles scheduling as well as interfacing with the outside world::
+On the top level is :class:`Server`.
+Pass a :class:`Servlet`, or :class:`SequentialServlet` or :class:`EnsembleServlet`
+into a Server, which handles scheduling as well as interfacing with the outside world::

     server = Server(s)